Michael Paxton

 Michael Paxton (born March 29, 1957) is an American filmmaker and writer.
 He has directed, produced, and written several films, both live action and animated, as well as plays and books.
 His feature documentary Ayn Rand: A Sense of Life received an Academy Award nomination for Best Documentary Feature and a Golden Satellite Award for Best Documentary film in 1997.
 Paxton currently works as Multimedia Producer for the Ayn Rand Institute.

 Early life and education

 Michael Paxton was born Michael Anthony Palumbo on March 29, 1957, in Kingston, New York.

 In 1975, Paxton began attending the University at Albany, SUNY, where he graduated with a Bachelor of Arts in philosophy in 1979.

-He then attended the New York University Tisch School of the Arts, where he received a Master of Fine Arts in for Film & Television in 1988.
+He then attended the New York University Tisch School of the Arts, where he received a Master of Fine Arts in Film & Television in 1988.
 Paxton's graduate thesis film, Forbidden Fruit, won awards for Best Screenplay and Best Editing at the 1988 NYU Film Festival.